Loan to a Company – to prove a loan (escape Debt/Equity rules)

 3. the thin capitalisation rules that apply to disallow debt deductions are impacted by the debt/equity classification of ‘at call’ loans

-In other words, if the loan is deemed an injection of equity it is expensive and hard to get the money back out of the company.
+In other words, if the loan is deemed an injection of equity, it is expensive and difficult to recover the money from the company.

 In contrast, if you ‘lent’ money to your company, then you are more able to take out that money from the company for free.